 The workshop and performance are designed to embrace the duality of the art institution as 1.
 A space that allows us to be heard and express ourselves, and 2.
 A space that holds [too much] power in deciding who and how people are heard.
 What if children took the space allowed by the gallery, but dissolved the building itself?
 What might this environment look like if the art, the artists and the audience was still here, but the institution momentarily absent?

 A Spell to Make a Building Disappear Performance Recipe

-Based on their performance, Rachael developed a recipe that makes that invites future audiences to become part of the research and art work that was conducted with the young audiences of the original.
+Based on her performance, Rachael developed a recipe that invites future audiences to continue the research and the art work that were created by the young audiences in the original version.
 Their recipe asks the participants to each collect one sound.
-Out of all of the sounds, an orchestra piece will be composed.
+The sounds will be connected and an orchestra piece will be composed from this material.

 About the Artist

 Rachael Clerke is an award winning Bristol-based artist working across many mediums.
 Her work can usually be described as a sort of satire and is often explicitly anti-capitalist, queer and feminist.
 She is interested in changing the world by creating alternative narratives and realities.
 The work is often an experiment about what ‘real life’ might look like if we were less concerned with what ‘real life’ has always looked like.Rachael is currently developing Working Model, a modern-day city built by children, and Shared Ownership Businesses, a shared ownership business.
 She is also learning to skateboard and grow food.Rachael is a proud member of Interval artist collective, Artist Union England, and ACORN and is a Jerwood Foundation Artist Advisor.

 She once received a ‘review’ that read simply – “Performance Art?
 Either learn to paint or sculpt or fuck off”.